 - While waiting for the oil to become hot, prepare a bowl for the whisked egg/s, a plate with flour and another plate with breadcrumbs.

 - Roll the chicken on the plate with flour.
-Shake off excess.
+Shake off the excess.
 Then dip it in the egg.
-Shake off excess.
+Shake off the excess.
 Roll it on the plate with breadcrumbs.
-Shake off excess.
+Shake off the excess.
 Do the same with the rest.